-Shop Smarter
+Buy Smarter

 Cost-Per-Wear Calculator

-Work out the true cost of an outfit by spreading its price across every wear you expect to get from it — a quick gut-check before a premium purchase.
+Work out the true cost of an outfit by spreading its price across every wear you expect to get from it, a quick gut-check before a premium purchase.

 How This Is Calculated

 Cost-per-wear is one of the simplest ways to rationalize a purchase: divide the price by the total number of times you expect to wear it.
 We estimate total wears as your monthly usage multiplied by 12 months, multiplied by the number of years you expect to own the piece.
-Dividing the item price by that number gives you the cost-per-wear figure — the true, ongoing cost of the piece rather than just its sticker price.
+Dividing the item price by that number gives you the cost-per-wear figure: the true, ongoing cost of the piece rather than just its sticker price.

-Why It Matters When You Shop
+Why It Matters

 A saree you wear to every festive occasion for a decade can easily out-value three fast-fashion pieces that fall apart after a few washes.
 Cost-per-wear reframes “expensive” and “cheap” around actual usage instead of price tag alone, which is especially useful for investment pieces like silk sarees, tailored blazers, or statement jewelry that are built to last years rather than seasons.
 Running the numbers before a purchase can turn a moment of buyer's remorse into a confident decision.